mind-overflow/autosqueal/readme.md

  - maven

 **build steps**
-clone the official repository linked below using `git clone`.
+ 1. clone the official repository linked below using `git clone`.
-`cd` into the directory and run `mvn clean package`. you will find a runnable jar with dependencies in the `target/` folder.
+ 2. `cd` into the directory and run `mvn clean package`.
+ 3. you will find a runnable jar with dependencies in the `target/` folder.
+ 4. run the built jar file with `java -jar target/autoqeual-*-dependencies.jar`.

 ## support
 | category            | info                                                   |